-As of December 31, 202179:
+As of September 30, 202379:

-- Massachusetts prohibits the sale of all flavored tobacco products, including menthol, except in smoking bars. - In California, 76 localities including Los Angeles County, Oakland, Sacramento, and San Francisco, prohibit the sale of all flavored tobacco products, including menthol. - Five localities in Colorado, including Aspen, prohibit the sale of all flavored tobacco products, including menthol. - Bangor, Maine prohibits the sale of all flavored tobacco products, including menthol. - Eight localities in Minnesota prohibit the sale of all flavored tobacco products, including menthol. - Manheim, New York prohibits the sale of all flavored tobacco products, including menthol. - Chicago, Illinois prohibits the sale of flavored tobacco products, including menthol, within 500 feet of any city high school.80
+- Massachusetts prohibits the sale of all flavored tobacco products, including menthol, except in smoking bars. - In California, 94 localities including Los Angeles County, Oakland, Sacramento, and San Francisco, prohibit the sale of all flavored tobacco products, including menthol. - Six localities in Colorado, including Aspen, prohibit the sale of all flavored tobacco products, including menthol. - Five localities in Maine prohibit the sale of all flavored tobacco products, including menthol. - 10 localities in Minnesota prohibit the sale of all flavored tobacco products, including menthol. - Manheim, New York prohibits the sale of all flavored tobacco products, including menthol. - Chicago, Illinois prohibits the sale of flavored tobacco products, including menthol, within 500 feet of any city high school.80 of flavored tobacco products, wintergreen tobacco products, including menthol/mint/ at all retailers.